FedEx pilots, union call on company to suspend Hong Kong operations

 Hong Kong reported 106 new COVID-19 cases on Tuesday, including 98 that were locally transmitted.

-The global financial hub, which recently tightened social distancing measures, also braced for the implementation of strict new measures that will ban restaurant dining and restrict gatherings to two people.

-(Reporting by Akanksha Rana in Bengaluru and Lisa Baertlein in Los Angeles, Editing by Sherry Jacob-Phillips)
+(Reporting by Farah Master in Hong Kong, Akanksha Rana in Bengaluru and Lisa Baertlein in Los Angeles; Editing by Sherry Jacob-Phillips and Gerry Doyle)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.